elastic/dissect-specification/README.md

     5. A dissect parser must allow the last key of a pattern to match the remainder of the string without additional modifiers.  _see example below_
     6. A dissect parser must treat consecutive repeating delimiters as valid empty matches unless instructed otherwise by modifiers. _see example below_
     7. A dissect parser must allow a user specified string to use as the value between append operations. _see example below_
-    8. A dissect parser must support multiple charachter delimiters.
+    8. A dissect parser must support multiple character delimiters.
     9. A dissect parser result set must be string/string key value pairs.
     10. A dissect parser must support all modifiers defined by they specification.